kallookoo/WebSearch/README.md

 ## Usage

-- Using context menu on view, see `context_menu_description` option
+- Using context menu on view, see `context_menu` options for customize.
 - Place the cursor inside a word or select some text and press `Ctrl+Shift+s`.
 - Using Command Pallete:
   Find WebSearch... and select available options